-Take the direct discrimination example above, where the job applicant who stammers is not invited for interview.
-Even if that individual’s stammer did not meet the requirements of being a ‘disability’ within the Equality Act, the employer may be liable on the basis that he perceived the applicant to have a disability.
-(See further Perceived disability).
+Take the direct discrimination example above, where the job applicant who stammers is not invited for an interview.
+Even if that individual’s stammer did not meet the requirements of being a ‘disability’ within the Equality Act, the employer may be liable on the basis that it perceived the applicant to have a disability.
+(See further Perceived disability and Stereotypes and assumptions).

 As to how far discrimination in favour of disabled people is lawful, see Can a disabled person be treated more favourably?